rya-sge/access-denied/_posts/bittensor.md

+---
+layout: post
+title: The Pyramid of Pain in Cybersecurity
+date:   2024-11-28
+lang: en
+locale: en-GB
+categories: security
+tags: security threat incident-responder cybersecurity pyramid
+description: The Pyramid of Pain visually organizes six types of indicators used to detect and mitigate cyber threats, illustrating how targeting each type of indicator affects the attacker’s ability to operate.
+image: /assets/article/securite/pyramid-pain/pyramid-of-pain.png
+isMath: false
+---

 Bittensor is an open source platform on which you can produce competitive digital commodities.
 These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more.